Magic Kingdom: Conception

-Walt Disney was highly involved in planning the Walt Disney World resort complex and park, coming to Florida in person to survey the land, meeting with local officials and announcing the project to the media but not being able to see his vision come to life due to his death in 1966.
+Walt Disney was highly involved in planning the Walt Disney World resort complex and park, coming to Florida in person to survey the land, meeting with local officials and announcing the project to the media but not being able to see the project completed due to his death in 1966.
 After Walt's death, his brother Roy Disney took over the project.
-Walt Disney Productions began construction on the Magic Kingdom and the entire resort in 1967.
+Walt Disney Productions began construction on Magic Kingdom and the entire resort in 1967.
 The park was built as a larger version of Disneyland in California.

 Magic Kingdom was built over a series of tunnels called utilidors, a portmanteau of utility and corridor, allowing employees (called "cast members") or VIP guests to move through the park out of sight.

-Because of Florida's high water table, the tunnels could not be put underground, so they were built at the existing grade, meaning the park is built on the second story, giving the Magic Kingdom an elevation of 108 ft.
+Because of Florida's high water table, the tunnels could not be put underground, so they were built at the existing grade, meaning the park is built on the second story, giving Magic Kingdom an elevation of 108 ft.
 The area around the utilidor was filled in with dirt removed from Seven Seas Lagoon, which was being constructed at the same time.
 The utilidors were built in the initial construction and were not extended as the park expanded.
 The tunnels were intended to be designed into all subsequent Walt Disney World parks but were set aside mostly because of financial constraints.